Yomguithereal/colifrapy/docs/index.rst

 When using colifrapy, your tool is called through a command line hub which acts more or less like a router which will call upon a controller using one or several models to perform the job.

-Your hub has therefore the task to load a yaml configuration file containing your command line arguments, name, version and even contextual settings if you need to.
+Your hub has therefore the task to load a yaml configuration file containing your command line arguments, name, version and other contextual settings.

-Once those settings are loaded, every part of your application (mainly models) will remain able to access critical utilities such as argv opts, settings and make use of colifrapy's logger to ouptut nicely to the console and to log files.
+Once those settings are loaded, every part of your application will remain able to access critical utilities such as argv opts, settings and make use of colifrapy's logger to ouptut nicely to the console and to log files.

-So, schematically colifrapy is:

-    Settings --> Command Line Hub --> Controller --> Model + Model + Model etc...
+So, schematically colifrapy is a YAML configuration file loaded by a command line hub that will call upon a controller and other models.

 Every bit of colifrapy can be used as a standalone.